sf-wdi-24/modules/week-01-controlling-the-dom/day-01/module-02/readme.md

 **Git** is a version control system and **GitHub** is a social network built around git.

-The purpose of Git is to manage a project, or a set of files, as they change over time.
-Git stores this information in a data structure called a repository.
-A git repository contains, among other things, the following: A set of commit objects.
+Git stores information about your project in a **repository**.
+A git repository holds the current version of your project's files, as well as the complete history of all past versions.

 ### Git Basics